01 of 11

 An adjustable pipe wrench is the quintessential metal plumbing tool.
 It provides tremendous leverage and grip.
 It is designed to grip round objects (such as pipes) securely by digging its sharp serrated teeth into the pipe with increasing pressure as the wrench is turned.

 A pipe wrench leaves teeth marks behind and is not recommended for removal of shiny fixtures or for small or fragile pipes, like copper water pipes.
 Pipe wrenches are primarily used on galvanized steel and iron pipe and on... heavy-duty fixtures (like outdoor spigots or hydrants) with rough finishes.Continue to 9 of 11 below.

 Faucet Valve-Seat Wrench

-When that happens, there are two options.
-First, you can remove the valve seat and replace it, using this valve seat wrench.
-This is the best option if it works.
-If the faucet seat is not removable, though, you must regrind it to a smooth surface using a reseating tool (see next page).Continue to 8 of 10 below.
+When the washer wears out, the valve seat can become damaged and rough, preventing a complete seal.
+When that happens, you can remove the valve seat and replace it, using a valve seat wrench.
+If the seat is not removable, you must regrind it to a smooth surface... using a reseating tool.Continue to 10 of 11 below.

 Faucet Packing, Washers & O-rings